Modules, Connectivity

 3. Cybersecurity Issues

-The risks are three-fold.
+The risks are threefold.
 Vulnerabilities exist in:

-1. Electric vehicle supply equipment (EVSE) devices
+1. Electric vehicle supply equipment (EVSE)

-2. Communications to EVs from mobile phones through protocols like near-field communication (NFC) and Bluetooth®
+2. Communications to EVs from mobile phones through protocols like near-field communication (NFC) and Bluetooth® wireless technology

 3. The cloud that connects the IoT network to the outside world (e.g., user applications or platforms for managing the devices)